i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

 Fill in the required variables (it is self-explanatory).

 You need a pair of private/public keys in JWK format.
-If you don't have them, you can create them as:
+You have two options: 1) to let the server generate them when it is first started (leave the `CRS_PRIVATE_JWK` and `CRS_PUBLIC_JWK` empty); 2) create them as follows and adding the to your .env file.

 - [new keys] `npx generateJwks ES256`
 - [using a privatekey in hex] `node generateJwks ES256 <your private key in hex>`